European Commission approves resolution scheme of Banco Popular

-BRUSSELS The European Commission has approved a resolution scheme of Spain's Banco Popular Espanol (POP.MC) based on a proposal prepared by the Single Resolution Board, the Commission said in a statement on Wednesday.
+BRUSSELS (Reuters) - The European Commission has approved a resolution scheme of Spain's Banco Popular Espanol POP.MC based on a proposal prepared by the Single Resolution Board, the Commission said in a statement on Wednesday.

 The resolution involves the sale of Banco Popular to Santander (SAN.MC).
 The customers of Banco Popular will continue to be served with no disruption, the Commission said.